apache/celeborn/docs/developers/java-columnar-shuffle.md

 ## Benefits

 - **High Compression Rate**: By organizing data into a columnar format, this feature significantly increases the compression ratio, reducing the disk space required for Shuffle data.
+However, enabling this optimization incurs overhead for row-to-column and column-to-row transformations.
+If disk space is a higher priority, it is recommended to enable this feature.
+If performance is a higher priority, it is advisable to weigh the trade-offs.

 ## Configuration